harimayco/wmenu-builder/README.md

 5. Configure (optional) in **_config/menu.php_** :

 - **_CUSTOM MIDDLEWARE:_** You can add you own middleware
-- **_TABLE PREFIX:_** By default this package will create 2 new tables named "menus" and "menu_items" but you can still add your own table prefix avoiding conflict with existing table
+- **_TABLE PREFIX:_** By default this package will create 2 new tables named "menus" and "menu_items" but you can still add your own table prefix avoiding conflict with the existing table
-- **_TABLE NAMES_** If you want use specific name of tables you have to modify that and the migrations
+- **_TABLE NAMES_** If you want use the specific names of tables you have to modify that and the migrations
 - **_Custom routes_** If you want to edit the route path you can edit the field
 - **_Role Access_** If you want to enable roles (permissions) on menu items